gpstar81/GPStar-proton-pack/WAND_PCB.md

 | 5V-OUT | +/\- | Power for additional accessories.<br><br>`Connector type: JST-PH` |
 | SCL/SDA | SCL/SDA | Expansion serial port using I2C.<br><br>`Connector type: JST-PH`|

-**Note:** If using the [28-segment bargraph](BARGRAPH.md), power may be delivered via the 5V-OUT while the SCL/SDA serial connection will provide data/control.
+**Note:** If using the [28-segment or 30-segment bargraph](BARGRAPH.md), power may be delivered via the 5V-OUT while the SCL/SDA serial connection will provide data/control.